-Wonton Tacos: Crispy crunchy wontons filled with flavorful chicken and creamy slaw.
-Sure to become your new favorite Taco Tuesday recipe!
+Crispy crunchy wontons filled with flavorful chicken and creamy slaw.
+These Wonton Tacos are sure to become your new favorite.

 Eating chicken wonton tacos for dinner sounds like a pretty good idea, right?
 And while you might be tempted to run to curbside pickup for some Applebees’ wonton tacos, they are so easy to make at home.
-Don’t get me wrong Applebees’ chicken wonton tacos are pretty darn good!
+Don’t get me wrong Applebees versions are pretty darn good!
 However, when you make at home you can control the ingredients and customize to your heart’s content!

-Chicken wonton tacos are crispy crunchy, and quick to make too.
+These chicken wonton tacos are crispy crunchy, and quick to make too.
 In just a few short minutes, you’ll be loving life as you chow down.
 They work great as an appetizer, or even a main dish.
-This wonton taco recipe won’t disappoint.
+They never disappoint.

 - Stir Fry Sauce: This adds great flavor to many dishes with strong notes of soy sauce, garlic, and sesame.
 Here we’ll use it to flavor our chicken, but it also goes great with vegetables, beef, or even pork.